 - Known For: Southern traditions, dedicated sports fans

 Tucked between Houston and Austin, College Station is home to the excellent Texas A&M University!
-As one of the largest public research universities in the U.S., the Aggies are as serious about academics as they are about their campus traditions.
-The name “Aggies” comes from the school’s agriculture past, and agriculture to this day remains a popular field of study, along with marketing, management, and engineering.
-As far as traditions go, joining college football fans at Kyle Field for the big game on Saturday is one of the most important.
-With the largest student section, as well as the largest military band in the country, it’s easy to see why this is one of the best college towns in America for football fans!
+As one of the largest public research universities in the U.S., having received grants for land, sea, and space studies, the Aggies are as serious about academics as they are about their campus traditions.
+The name “Aggies” comes from the school’s agriculture past, and to this day, agriculture remains a popular field of study, along with marketing, business management, and engineering.
+With the largest student section and military band in the country, it’s easy to see why this is one of the best college towns in America for football fans!

 What to Do in College Station